 Your organizational mission is often said to be a statement of purpose or mission statement.
 We work with companies to create their corporate culture, rather than that culture be developed for them.
 We have defined corporate culture as the synergy created between your mission, vision, and values.
 So, of course, we should develop our mission first, right?

 Start with Why?
 Maybe not…

-In the hugely successful TED talk and book written on the same subject Start with Why: How Great Leaders Inspire Everyone to Take Action, Simon Sinek suggests that defining your why, your reason for doing what you do is the most important question one could ask of themselves.
-Understanding that Why, will allow for you to then determine the what and how.
+In the hugely successful TED talk and book written on the same subject Start with Why: How Great Leaders Inspire Everyone to Take Action, Simon Sinek suggests that defining your why your reason for doing what you do is the most important question one could ask of themselves.
+Understanding Why will allow for you to then determine the what and how.
 I do not disagree; however, we believe there is a precursor to defining your why.
 That starting point is your vision.

 First Things First

 Too often our clients start with the what, then try to determine how.
 While I do believe these are very necessary operations and require time and energy to figure out, they are tactical rather than strategic operations.
 Tactics are important to be sure.
 They should not however be determined before strategy.
 Just as a strategy should not be determined before setting goals, and goals should not be set before having a clear vision.

 Come Full Circle… Maybe Sinek is Right

 Certainly, your vision will never be realized without action (tactics), and that action should be consistent with your mission (purpose).
 Our recommendation is that your purpose will not make any sense if there is not a clear picture of where you are going, or where you want to be.

 If you simply start with the tactics you will soon be led to confusion, misalignment, and even chaos.
 If you start with your Organizational Mission, you will be in a better place, but how can you ensure that will be the place you want to end up?
 Spend some time reflecting.
 See if you cannot conjure up a place on the horizon, that you would like to create.
 Then do as Sinek suggests and Start with Why.